3 Steps Back, 4 Steps Forward

 Posted on

-I’ve noticed a common thread among the athletes I’ve had the pleasure to coach over the past year.
-Most of them have this fear, or inability to slow a skill down and adjust in the midst of their mechanics.
+I’ve noticed a common thread among the athletes I’ve had the pleasure of coaching over the past year.
+Most of them have this fear, or inability, to slow a skill down and adjust in the midst of their mechanics.
 For instance, the other night I had my team running agility patterns on ladders.
 Some of the footwork patterns are a little tricky; a few of my girls were having a hard time finding the rhythm.
-Over and over, myself and assistant coach advised them to slow down, learn the pattern, don’t worry about your speed, we are looking for quality, not quantity.
+Over and over, my assistant coach and I advised them to slow down, learn the pattern, and not worry about speed.
+We were looking for quality, not quantity.
 Even with that instruction, all my girls sped through the ladder, missing sections, and tangling the ladder around their feet.
-They are so focused on the outcome, and the pace of their teammates around them.
-They won’t take the time to adjust and learn the skill correctly, they strive merely to “keep up” with everyone else.
-It wasn’t until I physically stood beside them and wouldn’t let them go any faster than I did that they were willing to slow down and talk themselves through the pattern.

-Lack of trust in the process: I believe that sometimes athletes struggle to change their swing, or mechanics, because they simply don’t believe that it will make them better in the long run.
-Yes, your performance may suffer for a couple pitches, or a couple days, or even a week, but if they make the adjustment it WILL make them better in the long run.
-The athletes I’m working with don’t seem to understand this process, they view failure as a negative all the time, even if it’s improving their mechanical game.
-I think it also comes down to trusting your coaches.
-Trusting that even if your performance suffers momentarily, your coaches adjustments will improve your performance over time.
+Lack of trust in the process: I believe that sometimes athletes struggle to change their swing or mechanics because they simply don’t believe that it will make them better in the long run.
+Yes, their performance may suffer for a couple of pitches, or a couple of days, or even a week, but if they make the adjustment, it WILL make them better in the long run.

 Insecurity: Vulnerability is something that isn’t embraced in our society.
 In fact, it’s shamed most of the time.
 It makes sense that our athletes aren’t willing to be vulnerable during practice.
 They aren’t willing to drop their guard and try something that may make them look “silly” or different.
 They want to be “on” all the time.